WP Fusion adds several methods for restricting access to content based on a user’s tags in your CRM.

 Page / Post Content Restriction

-WP Fusion adds a meta box to every post and page on your site, where you can control the visibility of that content and set up redirects if a user doesn’t have access.
+WP Fusion adds a meta box to every post, page, and other piece of content on your site, where you can control the visibility of that content and set up redirects if a user doesn’t have access.

 There are a few options in WP Fusion’s content restriction meta box:

-- Restrict access to this post: Check this box to require a user to be logged in to view this content.
+- Users must be logged in to view this page: Check this box to require a user to be logged in to view the content.

 - Required tags (any): Here you can specify tags that are required to view the content.
 If the user has at least one of the tags they’ll be able to access it.